jlguenego/node-expose-sspi/README.md

 - write a loopback example
 - write a nestjs example
 - write a medium article
-- publish on Facebook
-- Reddit
-- Funding
 - Integrate with passport?
 - Test with 10000 users.
 - UTF8 everywhere